Vastus Lateralis Muscle

-Origin: Upper aspect of the intertrochanteric line, base of the greater trochanter and onto its anterior surface, from the proximal portion of the lateral lip of the linea aspera, lateral intermuscular septum
+Origin: Upper aspect of the intertrochanteric line, base of the greater trochanter and onto its anterior surface, from the proximal portion of the lateral lip of the linea aspera, lateral supracondylar ridge and the lateral intermuscular septum.

 Actions: Extension of the leg at the knee

-Innervation: Posterior division of the femoral nerve (L3, 4)
+Innervation: Posterior division of the femoral nerve (L3, L4)

 Primary Actions of the Vastus Lateralis